 Ideally, you'll want to plant your Swiss chard two to three weeks before the last anticipated frost when soil temperatures are about 50 degrees.
 The exception to this rule is the 'Ruby Red' or 'Rhubarb' chard variety.
-This particular chard will skip producing leaves and go right to seed if it gets too cold, so plant this variety just after the last expected frost.
+These cultivars will skip producing leaves and go right to seed if it gets too cold, so plant this variety just after the last expected frost.

 Planting your chard when the soil is warm may slow germination, but chard seeds will usually still perform.
 Seeds will rot rather than germinate if the soil is too cold, however.

 Soil, Sunlight, and Water Recommendations for Swiss Chard